 Now I’m watching everyone evaluate whether to take any future trip they’ve planned, due to the constant drumbeat about health risks.

 I’ve seen this kind of story before, traveling during outbreaks of SARS, swine flu, bird flu, and the biggest travel disruption of them all: the terrorist attacks on the World Trade Center of NYC and the Pentagon of DC.
 While this is the biggest medical outbreak, that panic made this look like a walk in the park for travel-related companies.
-[Update—this will be even worse for the travel industry.]
+[Update—this will be even worse for the travel industry.
+For years probably.]

-Even the most hardy and fearless travelers are hesitating about future trips right now and nearly every blogger I know is seeing their readership drop as people hunker down in front of the boob tube with their bottle of hand sanitizer.
+Even the most hardy and fearless travelers are hesitating about future trips for the rest of 2020 and nearly every blogger I know is seeing their readership drop as people hunker down in front of the boob tube with their bottle of hand sanitizer.
 My Perceptive Travel blogger Sheila summed up the situation better than I could and gives sage health advice in this post: Should Coronavirus Change How You Travel?

 Obviously now, weeks later, it seems quaint that we were even having that discussion.
 It seems like a luxury to even think about travel in the short term.